psycopg/psycopg/docs/from_pg2.rst

 Differences from ``psycopg2``
 =============================

-`!psycopg3` uses the common DBAPI structure of many other database adapter and tries to behave as close as possible to `!psycopg2`.
+Psycopg 3 uses the common DBAPI structure of many other database adapter and tries to behave as close as possible to `!psycopg2`.
 There are however a few differences to be aware of.